-- heart problems
+- a heart complaint;

-- chest problems, or breathing difficulties (including asthma that needs regular steroid inhalers or tablets)
+- a chest complaint or breathing difficulties (including asthma that needs regular steroid inhalers or tablets);

-- kidney disease
+- kidney disease;

-- lowered immunity due to disease or treatment
+- lowered immunity due to disease or treatment;

-- liver disease
+- liver disease;

-- diabetes
+- diabetes;

-- a neurological condition (such as cerebral palsy)
+- a neurological condition (such as cerebral palsy); and

-- a problem with their spleen.
+- a problem with the spleen.

-Children and young people who care for someone whose health would be at risk if the young carer became ill with flu, should also have a flu vaccine every year.
+Children and young adults who care for someone with one of those conditions, or for someone aged 65 or over, should also have a flu vaccine every year.